Andreadatalu/mkt-performance-channel/README.md

 Additionally, you may find and saved the MySQL versions.

 From **Exploratory**:
-9 jupyter notebook with the data exploration(.ipynb):
+9 Jupyter notebook with the data exploration (.ipynb):
   - LIA_Email_MKT_exp
   - LIA_Google_Ads_exp
   - LIA_Instagram Ads_exp